ExtensionEngine/tailor/README.md

 ## Workflows

 For each schema, workflow can be defined to enable users to track and assign tasks related to activities.
-Each workflow is defined by a set of statuses that the task can take.
+Each workflow is defined by a set of statuses that the task can have.
 Workflows are assigned to schemas through schema's `workflowId` option in tailor configuration file.

 Workflows are configured with the following options in the tailor configuration file: